alexanderintc/makefile_include/README.md

 Makefile extension (make.inc)
 =============================

-Simple Makefile extension to compile C sources.
+Simple GNU Makefile extension to compile C sources.

 'make.inc' is an include file for your source Makefile which already contains compilation methods for a C binary, library and archive files including dependency tracking and hardened gcc cflags.